 - Effective merchandising execution directly impacts sales, customer experience, and operational efficiency

-Whether you're building a career in merchandising or seeking the right staffing model for your brand, understanding the instore merchandiser role is fundamental to retail excellence.
+Whether you are building a career in merchandising or seeking the right staffing model for your brand, understanding the instore merchandiser role is fundamental to retail excellence.